rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers.md

    that has the text `"${distro_id}:${distro_codename}-updates";`.

-    Press the **i** key on your keyboard (for Insert), and then press the down arrow to move the cursor to the forward slashes to the left of the line that says `"${distro_id}:${distro_codename}-updates";`.
+    Press the **i** key on your keyboard (for Insert), and then press the down arrow to move the cursor to the forward slashes that appear to the left of `"${distro_id}:${distro_codename}-updates";`.
 Press the **del**
-    key on your keyboard twice.
+    key twice.

-    The color of that line changes to indicate that it is now active code, rather than a comment:
+    The following image shows that the color of that line of code changes to indicate that it is now active code, rather than a comment:

     <img src="{% asset_path cloud-servers/manually-enable-auto-updates-on-debian-ubuntu-14.04-and-16.04-public-cloud-servers/picture3.png %}" />